whprocter/RPr-Chakraborty-2021/docs/report/report.md

 - vector layer of circle polygons with the center and radius of each cluster, ID of the county at the center of the cluster, and a relative risk score for the cluster.
 The layer contained one feature for each cluster, identifying only the county at the center of the cluster.
 - vector layer of points of the centroids of each county in any cluster, including a unique cluster ID, relative risk score of the cluster, and relative risk score of the location (the county).

-Comparing our results to the original publication, data files provided by the author, and the number of clusters for GEE models, we discovered that the original study *most likely* conceptualized COVID-19 clusters as the cluster-based relative risk of the county at the center of the cluster.
+We compared our results to the original publication, data files provided by the author, and the number of clusters for GEE models.
+We discovered that the original study most likely conceptualized COVID-19 clusters as the cluster-based relative risk of the county at the center of the cluster.
-Counties inside of a cluster but not at its center were excluded in the original study.
+Counties inside of a cluster but not at its center were excluded in the original study, and assigned the lowest risk category.
 Additionally, the SpatialEpi package did not calculate relative risk.

 Therefore, we changed our conceptualization of COVID-19 clusters to include all counties within any cluster.
 We created a list of all county IDs in clusters derived from the SpatialEpi output and joined this information to the complete geographic layer of counties.
 We then calculated a local relative risk score for each county in a cluster and classified the risk score from 1 to 6.
-This method left null data for all of the counties outside of a cluster.
+This method left `null` data for all of the counties outside of a cluster.
-We inspected the original author's GEE input data to determine how to classify these counties, and accordingly assigned them to the 1 class.
+We inspected the original author's GEE input data to determine how to classify these counties, and accordingly assigned them to the `1` class.

 While reproducing the study, we decided that additional data visualizations would improve our understanding of the spatial patterns and relationships in the study.
 Therefore, we also created maps visualizing disability rates by county, spatial clusters of COVID-19 incidence according to the spatial scan statistic, and of the original and reproduced relative risk categories.